klin059/Auckland_traffic_analysis/README.md

 ![](images/volume_histogram.png)

 ## Change of traffic volume over time
-We will use the data from coordinates that are sampled more than once to estimate the change of traffic volume.
+We use records in which the coordinates that are sampled more than once to estimate the change of traffic volume.
-First we look at the time periods between the first traffic count date and the last traffic count date.
+The following figure shows the time periods between the first traffic count date and the last traffic count date.

 ![](images/days_apart.png)